downthecrop/2009scape-mirror/README.md

 ### Contact

 **Reminder: There is no official support for setting up your own server.
 Do not ping/dm developers, or ask in support channels about setting up your server.
-Support for the live server and 2009Scape single-player is available in the Discord.**
+Support for the live server and 2009Scape single-player is available on the [2009Scape forums](https://forum.2009scape.org/).**

 [license-shield]: https://img.shields.io/badge/license-AGPL--3.0-informational